Does Hot Sauce Go Bad?

 What Happens to Older Hot Sauce?

-But that’s not to say older hot sauce is bad or is literally weak sauce.
+But that’s not to say older hot sauce is bad or will lose its heat.
+In fact, your sauce could actually get hotter as the chilies within it age.
 If you still like the taste after the “best by” date, eat it without remorse!
-Just know that your sauce could actually get hotter as the chilies within it age.

 One quick tip: shake up your bottle of hot sauce if it’s a little older.
 Things can settle at the bottom that you’ll want mixed around, and a good shake could revitalize the bottle and bring flavors back to life.